Josh Reynolds (rugby league): Controversy

 On 6 February 2020, Reynolds was cleared to play by the NRL and had his court case in relation to domestic violence charges moved forward to 29 April 2020.
-It was also revealed by the Nine Network that the woman at the centre of Reynold's court case was an alleged con artist with several men coming forward claiming to have had relationships with the woman who had used fake names in each individual relationship and had stolen money under false pretences.
+It was also revealed by the Nine Network that the woman at the centre of Reynold's court case was an alleged con artist with several men coming forward claiming to have had relationships with the woman who had used fake names and had stolen money under false pretences in each individual relationship.
 It was alleged in Reynold's relationship with the woman that she faked being pregnant on three separate occasions.
-Reynolds also claimed the woman had told him her mother died and she needed money for a funeral when she was in fact alive and well.
+Reynolds also claimed the woman had told him her mother had died and she needed money for the funeral when she was in fact alive and well.

-On 26 February 2020, all charges against Reynolds were dropped and his court case cancelled.
-Reynolds spoke to the media and sent a message to the woman involved saying "Arabella, whatever your name is, you said to me that you were going to bring me and my mum down", Reynolds said.
-"But we’re still standing, we’re still here.
-So that’s just a little message to you.
-You tried to bring me, my family and my mum down – and it didn’t work".
+On 26 February 2020, Reynolds had the charges against him dropped and his court case was cancelled, and when Reynolds spoke to the media, he sent a message to the woman involved saying "Arabella, whatever your name is, you said to me that you were going to bring me and my mum down.
+But we're still standing, we're still here.
+So that's just a little message to you.
+You tried to bring me, my family and my mum down – and it didn't work".

 2020

-In round 2 of the 2020 NRL season, Reynolds scored his first try of the year and provided a try assist but it wasn't enough as the club were defeated 24-42 by Newcastle at an empty Leichhardt Oval.
+In round 2 of the 2020 NRL season, Reynolds scored his first try of the year and provided a try assist but it wasn't enough as the club were defeated 24–42 by Newcastle at an empty Leichhardt Oval.

 On 6 September, it was reported that Reynolds and teammate Russell Packer had left the Wests Tigers round 17 match against Manly-Warringah at half-time which was against team protocols.
 Wests Tigers CEO Justin Pascoe released a statement saying "The actions are not acceptable from my perspective.
 We are focused on ensuring every single person, player coach administrator board members actions are in complete alignment with the expectation of higher standards".

 Reynolds played a total of ten games for Wests in the 2020 NRL season scoring one try as the club missed out on the finals by finishing 11th.